Science Engagement & Outreach

 Over the five weeks the project also looked at species that are under threat of extinction, diversification and adaption as well as climate change issues that are relevant today.

-Last week students looked at how humans are adapted for the things they do.
+Students looked at how humans are adapted for the things they do.

 One of our adaptations is our hand which has an opposable thumb.
 Students found that when their thumb was disabled by taping it to their palms everyday activities like putting on shoes, eating and writing were very difficult to do.
 They discussed how human hand adaptions have helped make humans such a successful species on Earth.

 Students reconstructed extinct dinosaurs and other animals using a variety of artistic media in order to explore adaptive radiation of surviving organisms after mass extinction.
 They were able to illustrate this concept by starting with the early Triassic reptile Euparkeria and by rolling dice evolved it ‘artistically’ into its own ‘ecosystem’, including swimming, flying, burrowing and running descendants of that ancestor.